BioMakers/32_The-Charge-on-Cancer/README.md

 1. Jurkat T Cells
 2. Ferromagnetic nanoparticles coated with avidin
 3. Biotin labeling kit
-4. Antibody agains Jurkat T cell epitope
+4. Antibody targetting specific antigen expressed by Jurkat T cells

 (The details of these materials are given in the subfolder)

 ## The Methodology is as follows:
 Step 1: Fabricate Electrodes (spacing about 1000 micron) on a printed circuit board.
 A voltage will be applied across these electrodes to establish an electric field in the gap.

-Step 2: Grow normal and cancer cells in co-cultures and drop cast these cells on the substrate to create an in vitro cell culture (Fig. 2, Left).
+Step 2: Grow normal and cancer cells in co-cultures and drop cast these cells on the substrate to create an in vitro cell culture (Panel Figure, Left).

-Step 3: Coat metal nanoparticles with antibodies and drop cast them onto the substrate.
-The metallic nanoparticles would then target the cancer the cells specifically.
+Step 3: Bind metal nanoparticles with antibodies (using avidin-biotin reaction) and drop cast them onto the substrate.
+The metallic nanoparticles would then target the cancer cells specifically based on specific antigen expressed by Jurkat T cells.

 Step 4: Apply the electric field by turning on the power supply.
-Due to the mechanism described in Fig. 1, the metal nanoparticles should cluster and thereby pull the cancer cells with them, thereby achieving segregation and separation from healthy cells.
+Due to the mechanism described in Panel Figure, the metal nanoparticles should cluster and thereby pull the cancer cells with them, thereby achieving segregation and separation from healthy cells.